Carlsbad, California, is a cool, coastal town in San Diego County, about 35 miles north of downtown San Diego and 50 miles south of Orange County.

 4. Carlsbad Premium Outlets

-There’s nothing better than a shopping spree on vacation, and Carlsbad Premium Outlets offers some of the best shopping in San Diego county!
-Conveniently located off the 5 freeway and Palomar Airport Road, Carlsbad Premium Outlets has more than 85 designer and name-brand outlet stores and great dining options, making this mall an all-day activity in Carlsbad.
+There’s nothing better than a shopping spree on vacation, and Carlsbad Premium Outlets offers some of the best shopping in San Diego County!
+Conveniently located off the Five Freeway and Palomar Airport Road, Carlsbad Premium Outlets has more than 85 designer and name-brand outlet stores and great dining options, making this mall an all-day activity in Carlsbad.

 See Related: Best All-Inclusive Family Resorts in Jamaica